kaminoer/ScrAIbe-Assistant/README.md

 - Add functionality to halt transcription/summarization processes.
 - Overhaul file loading and handling to clean up the existing codebase.
 - Enhance the user interface for better usability.
+- Implement translation capabilities for transcriptions and summaries.
+- Enable customization of the LLM system message.
+- Add audio configuration options.
+- Support keeping both LLM and Whisper models in memory for high-performance systems with lots of RAM/VRAM.

 ## Acknowledgements